-Before 24-hr TV, there was Goodnight Kiwi, a short animation that bade viewers goodnight once the day's broadcasting ended.
-Each night the plucky Kiwi shut up shop at the TV station, put out the milk, and caught the lift up the tower to sleep in a satellite dish with The Cat.
-For a generation of kids Goodnight Kiwi became a much-loved symbol of staying up well past your bedtime.
+Before 24-hr TV, there was Goodnight Kiwi, a short animation from Sam Harvey that bade viewers goodnight once the day's broadcasting ended.
+Each night the plucky Kiwi shut up shop at the TV station, put out the milk, and caught the lift up to sleep in a satellite dish with The Cat.
+For a generation of kids, Goodnight Kiwi became a much-loved symbol of staying up well past your bedtime.
 Viewers never questioned why our nocturnal national icon was going to bed at night, or sharing a bed with a cat.
 The tune is an arrangement of a Māori lullaby, 'Hine e Hine'.

 Please keep your comments relevant to this title.
 Email addresses are never displayed, but they are required to confirm your comments.